 18 Mar OAFI RELEASE ABOUT CORONAVIRUS/COVID-19

-According to the website from the CDC, “Older Adults and People Who Have Medical Conditions Chronic, such as heart, lung, or kidney disease, could have an increased risk of contracting COVID-19 disease severely.
-The preliminary data suggests that older people have twice the likely to develop the most severe form of the disease caused by the COVID-19 virus.”
+According to the website from the CDC, “Older Adults and People Who Have Medical Chronic Conditions, such as heart, lung, or kidney disease, could have an increased risk of contracting COVID-19 disease severely.
+The preliminary data suggests that older people are twice as likely to develop the most severe form of the disease caused by the COVID-19 virus.”

-The CDC website says, “If you are at increased risk for complications from COVID-19 because of age or because you have a serious underlying medical condition, it is especially important that you take steps to reduce the risk of infection. ” In addition, it recommends taking additional protection measures if COVID-19 is spreading in your community how to maintain an adequate distance between you and other people, stay home as much as possible and avoid crowds, especially in poorly ventilated spaces.
+The CDC website says, “If you are at increased risk for complications from COVID-19 because of age or because you have a serious underlying medical condition, it is especially important that you take steps to reduce the risk of infection.”
+In addition, it recommends taking additional protection measures if COVID-19 is spreading in your community such as maintaining an adequate distance between you and other people, staying home as much as possible and avoiding crowds, especially in poorly ventilated spaces.

 According to the expert, these new measures apply particularly to those with more illnesses, severe or have been hospitalized in the past with a respiratory infection or have interstitial lung disease, COPD, or asthma, for example.
 (See below for more details on risk factors.)

 People with osteoarthritis, or non-autoimmune types of arthritis, which have risk factors, such as age (over 60 years) or a serious underlying medical condition must also follow CDC guidelines on how to avoid crowds.

 And, adds Dr. George, “Everyone should follow general precautions,” such as washing hands, not touching their faces, eyes, nose or mouth.

 A: Coronaviruses are a large family of viruses that can cause everything from colds to severe pneumonia.
 Some point to your nose, so you get a cold and a sore throat.
 Others, such as the new coronavirus that causes COVID-19, adhere to cells in the lungs.